Companies that use Canva

 All creative design Canva

-Canva We detected 10,386 customers using Canva and 619 customers with estimated renewals in the next 3 months.
+Canva We detected 10,810 companies using Canva and 1,532 customers with upcoming renewal in the next 3 months.
 The most common industry is Non-profit Organizations (8%) and the most common company size is 51-200 employees (25%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: We also track companies that embed a Canva design on their website here.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login